 “If I fit, you will,” Lightsong said quietly, voice muffled by the close confines.
 He heard another sigh from Llarimar, followed by shuffling as the portly man entered the hole.

 Eventually, Lightsong passed through another hole into a much larger tunnel.
-He stood, feeling self satisfied as Llarimar squeezed out through the opening.
+He stood up, feeling self satisfied as Llarimar squeezed out through the opening.
 “There,” Lightsong said, throwing a lever and letting a grate drop down over the opening.
 “They’ll have trouble following now!”

 “And we’ll have trouble escaping,” Llarimar said.